MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 <br>

 #### Hybrid audiences
+Most organizations consist of various audiences, and plan communication for a hybrid audience.
 Hybrid audiences are a blend of audiences.
 Common blends are remote workers and in-office workers and in-office workers and frontline workers.
 Some organizations may have frontline workers, in-office workers, and remote workers.
 In some scenarios, you may be trying to reach a similar audience, but they work in different time zones or locations, which also make them a hybrid audience.

 - Hybrid communication needs to be especially inclusive to accommodate other working schedules, access to internet, languages, and time zones
 - Consider using more than one channel or communication method to reach team members with different working styles